A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Introduction

-Regarding operating near criticality, we begin with well-established experimental observations of neuronal avalanches, which exhibit seemingly scale-free distributions of avalanche sizes and durations, consistent exponent scaling relationships, and universal scaling functions (i.e., shape collapse) \cite{Beggs11167,RevModPhys.90.031001,Fosque2021,PhysRevE.108.034110,PhysRevLett.122.208101,PhysRevLett.108.208102}.
-Scale-free properties confer optimal information processing, such as divergent dynamical susceptibility, maximal mutual information, maximal computational power, etc., and are expected to characterize universal behavior \cite{Shew2011, Fagerholm2016,williams2014quasicritical}.
-Exponent scaling relations have been shown to hold for experiments performed with anesthetized rats, monkeys, freely-moving mice, and ex vivo turtles \cite{Fontenele2019}.
-However, these experiments also show different critical exponents for the same animal at different times, indicating that while neuronal activity is approximately critical, it is not necessarily universal \cite{Beggs11167, PhysRevLett.108.208102,10.1371/journal.pcbi.1000314, PASQUALE20081354,tmtctPlenz}.
+Regarding operation near criticality, we begin with well-established experimental evidence of neuronal avalanches.
+These emergent degrees of freedom exhibit apparent scale-free distributions of avalanche sizes and durations, scaling relations among critical exponents, and universal scaling functions (i.e., effective shape collapse) \cite{Beggs11167,RevModPhys.90.031001,Fosque2021,PhysRevE.108.034110,PhysRevLett.122.208101,PhysRevLett.108.208102}.
+Scale-free behavior is typically associated with optimal information processing properties \cite{Beggs11167}, including divergent dynamical susceptibility \cite{williams2014quasicritical}, maximal mutual information \cite{williams2014quasicritical}, enhanced computational power \cite{bertschinger_real-time_2004} and capacity \cite{PhysRevLett.94.058101,Shew2011,safavi_signatures_2024}, optimal dynamical range \cite{Kinouchi2006}, enhanced learning capabilities \cite{de_arcangelis_learning_2010,zeraati_self-organization_2021}, and is often taken as a hallmark of universal critical behavior \cite{Shew2011,Fagerholm2016}.
+Exponent scaling relations have been studied across a wide range of experimental systems, including anesthetized rats, monkeys, freely moving mice, and ex vivo turtles \cite{Fontenele2019}.
+However, these same experiments also reveal variability in the measured critical exponents for a given system over time.
+This suggests that, while neuronal activity operates close to criticality, it does not exhibit strict universality \cite{Beggs11167,PhysRevLett.108.208102,10.1371/journal.pcbi.1000314,PASQUALE20081354,tmtctPlenz}.
+Indeed, experimental data are inconsistent with true criticality \cite{williams2014quasicritical,Fosque2021,fosque_quasicriticality_2022, zeraati_self-organization_2021}.